 2.9 kilometers, average 6.8%

-My newest discovery, this little piece of paradise is accessed through either Passo Sella or Garfagnana.
-The road takes you around the Pania della Croce, Panie being a series of peaks in the Apuan Alps and Croce trumps them all (see no. 1).
-It’s a jewel; if you can dedicate a day to Vergemoli, don’t pass it up.
-Oh, and stop for lunch in Barga and load up on pasta—because you’ll burn through kilojoules at the rate Juan Pelota did EPO.
+Youโll find this slice of heaven via Passo Sella or Garfagnana.
+The road brings you around the Pania della Croce, Panie being a series of peaks in the Apuan Alps and Croce trumps them all.
+Itโs a jewel of a place.
+If you can dedicate a day to Vergemoli, donโt pass it up.
+Remember to take a slight detour for lunch in Barga and fill up on pasta (youโll burn through kilojoules at the rate Juan Pelota did EPO).

 Just rode the Passo Sella today.
 Started climbing from Via dei Norchini between Vallone and Valpromaro and passed trough Pescaglia on my way to the top.
 Lots of 8-10 % climbs on the way up.
 However in Pascoso after turning right at the restaurant the climb really picks up.
 I hit a section with 17 % on the way up.
 The descent through Fabbriche di Vergemoli is nice.